Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Other Cybervators try to use Cyber.Beast on their limbs like Max even going as far as to cut off their limbs to attempt it maybe Spike is the one that attempts this experiment
 - Xenos: If your not striving for progress it wont be guaranteed you will not regress
 - Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cuting it short
-	- Tomasina: This the first Berserk Cyber.Beast since Torrey... (she looks at Max)I mean your parents was killed by one
+	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one

 - Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can
 - Spike declares war on the NRA.